Welcome to the spatialLIBD

 project!
 It is composed of:

-This web application allows you to browse the LIBD human dorsolateral pre-frontal cortex (DLPFC) spatial transcriptomics data generated with the 10x Genomics Visium platform.
+The web application allows you to browse the LIBD human dorsolateral pre-frontal cortex (DLPFC) spatial transcriptomics data generated with the 10x Genomics Visium platform.
 Through the R/Bioconductor package you can also download the data as well as visualize your own datasets using this web application.
-Please check the bioRxiv pre-print for more details about this project.
+Please check the manuscript or bioRxiv pre-print for more details about this project.

 If you tweet about this website, the data or the R package please use